WFHStitchWitch/PythonTraining_KT/README.md

-# PythonTraining_MPCS-51042
+# PythonTraining_KT
-Training materials clone from Chelsea Troy's interactive textbook of course materials.
+Training materials from assorted sources as my bad fourth attempt to learn Python.